Sariaya: Sariaya Park

 This multi-purpose park is a perfect place for recreational activities because of its pleasant and calm ambiance where kids can play at the park's playground, located at the heart of the town in front of Sariaya Church and the Town Hall at the left side.
 Sariaya Park is also the location where Sariaya Sports Complex is situated and usually used as the venue of different events and Basketball Leagues in the town.

-Resorts

-Sariaya is the first town in the western part of the province with a sea coast.
-The municipality hosts numerous beach resorts and pool resorts which offers pristine beach and recreational activities.